Fitness Reality 810XLT Power Rack

 19 adjustable levels for the safety bars

-2″ x 2″ steel tubing and an overall weight of 133lbs make the Fitness Reality a fairly stable power rack, ideally, when you are buying a power rack you would be looking for the weight of the rack to be over 175-200lb mark but then we would be looking at racks twice the price.
+2″ x 2″ steel tubing and an overall weight of 133lbs makes the Fitness Reality a fairly stable power rack.
+Ideally, when you are buying a power rack, you would be looking for the rack’s weight to be over the 175-200lb mark, but then we would be looking at racks twice the price.

-The 133lb weight of the rack will ensure some much-needed stability but you need to remember this is not a bolt to the floor rack and with a low weight like this, the rack may tilt forward with some exercises.
-That being said you shouldn’t have much trouble as long as you are working inside the rack.
+The rack’s 133lb weight will ensure some much-needed stability, but you need to remember this is not a bolt to the floor rack (DIY skills needed), and with a low weight like this, the rack may tilt forward with some exercises.
+That being said, you shouldn’t have much trouble as long as you are working inside the rack.

-When we buy a rack one of the most important factors we need to consider is depth, first the walk-in depth and secondly the depth of the space between the upright pillars.
+When we buy a rack, we need to consider one of the most important factors: depth, the walk-in depth, and the space between the upright pillars.

 A minimum depth of around 23-24″ between pillars is acceptable, it should give you enough forward and backward space for bar travel, allowing you to curl the barbell comfortably, which is just what the 810XLT has, so a thumbs up here, that’s great to see from an entry-level power rack.

-Open top racks are great for standing presses but don’t give you the option for a chin-up bar, we definitely do not need an open top rack.
+Open top racks are great for standing presses but don’t give you a chin-up bar option.
+We definitely do not need an open-top rack.

-Note: This rack is quite tall at 83.5″, it is not suitable for low ceilings, also plate storage will be on the back of this rack so it will not be possible to store against the wall if you choose to buy the plate storage upgrade.
+Note: This rack is quite tall at 83.5″.
+It is not suitable for low ceilings.
+Also, plate storage will be on the back of this rack, so it will not be possible to store it against the wall if you choose to buy the plate storage upgrade.

-800lb weight capacity is quite awesome for a power rack costing under $250 bucks, apart from the extreme lifters among us, there won’t be many needing a weight capacity higher than 800lbs.
-So this rack should be suited to almost anyone from beginner to advanced when it comes to the weight capacity.
+800lb weight capacity is excellent for a power rack costing around $300 bucks.
+Apart from the extreme lifters among us, there won’t be many needing a weight capacity higher than 800lbs.
+So this rack should suit most lifters’ needs when it comes to weight capacity.

-The weight capacity is this rack’s main selling feature and it’s something that will make this a very popular rack amongst all types of weightlifters.
+The weight capacity is this rack’s main selling feature, and it’s something that will make this a very popular rack amongst all types of weight trainers.

-3″ spacing will affect your bench pressing, you won’t notice too much for squatting but for benching it can be problematic, so this is something to take note of.
+3″ spacing can affect your bench pressing, you won’t notice too much for squatting but for benching it might prove problematic, so this is something to take note of.

-If you do have issues with the spacing of the Fitness Reality rack, it shouldn’t be too difficult to find some 1″ plywood to put underneath when your benching, this will narrow the gap down to the desired 2″.
+If you do have issues with the spacing of the Fitness Reality rack, it shouldn’t be too difficult to find some 1″ plywood or a 1″ rubber gym mat to put underneath when your benching, this will narrow the gap down to the desired 2″.